gamingrobot/doingstuff.dev/content/posts/blender-year-two/index.md

 ## Cutaway Attempts

 I was struggling to get my NPR shaders from the Hacking Device render to work well on interior scenes.
-These were my attempts at doing cutaways as an alternative.
-I want to revisit this technique later because I really enjoy cutaways.
+These were my attempts at doing cutaways as an alternative method to render interiors.
+I really liked how they turned out, and I want to revisit these again.

 {{ img(src="hab_02.webp", alt="Cutaway of hab from The Martian") }}
 {{ img(src="can_fixed.webp", alt="Cutaway of canister full of green goo") }}

 ## Chroma Corp

 These were inspired by some of the [Chroma Corps](https://www.chroma-corps.com/) prompts.
-The harvesting machine is unfinished, but I like how the shading turned out.
+The harvesting machine is unfinished, but I like how the shaders turned out.

 {{ img(src="tree2.webp", alt="3d render of tree roots growing around a green nebula") }}
 {{ img(src="machine12.webp", alt="3d render of a harvesting machine harvesting crystals") }}